8 Tips to Help Eliminate Dry Skin This Winter

 The smaller cells of facial skin also mean less of a barrier, less protection from environmental stressors, and more prone to water loss--and so it ages faster than the rest of your body.

 Again use only products made with natural ingredients.
-Ingredients like mineral oil and petrolatum cause pore congestion, bumps, and breakouts.
+Ingredients like mineral oil and petrolatum can cause pore congestion, bumps, and breakouts.

 Try a moisturizing natural face cream or facial oil.
 Facial oils can help regulate your skin’s oil production.